ebcoop/rulesandpolicies/Rules.md

 4. Expulsion of one joint member means expulsion of all members holding membership jointly with the expelled member.

 5. An expelled member must not be re-admitted as a member unless the re-admission is approved by special resolution.

-6. A member re-admitted must not have restored to him or her any shares that were cancelled on his or her expulsion.

 #### 10 Resignation of members (CNL s117)